Wednesday, May 31, 2017

 Ask them, I'll bet they all genuflect to Mr. Pryor.

-He also made being black funny as all get out.
+He also made being Black funny as all get out.

-His bit on going to Africa and seeing black people everywhere and finding out that they could @#%& up your luggage at the airport just like white people was priceless.
+His bit on going to Africa and seeing Black people everywhere and finding out that they could @#%& up your luggage at the airport just like White people was priceless.
 And funny.

 He was the first comedian that I went to a movie theater to see him do stand up.
 His Richard Pryor: Live On The Sunset Strip was on the big screen.
 I barely got out of there alive, I laughed so hard.